-Any SMS student seeking to raise a specific concern or discuss a problem regarding graduate studies in the School of Marine Science may contact the SMS Associate Dean of Academic Studies, Dr. Linda Schaffner at (804) 684-7105 (linda@vims.edu).
+Any SMS student seeking to raise a specific concern or discuss a problem regarding graduate studies in the School of Marine Science may contact the Associate Dean of Academic Studies at (804) 684-7105.
 General queries and questions about the SMS academic programs should be sent to AD-AS@vims.edu.